 It only takes one bad dog to wreck everyone’s image.
-Which is sad because emotional support animals are valuable companions.
+This is sad because emotional support animals are valuable companions.
 Not every ESA is a sham.
 People genuinely turn to their animals for solace during anxiety attacks, depressive fugues, and when coping with phobias.
 And a proper process IS required to take advantage of the FHA and ACAA.

 First, you need to have a frank conversation with your licensed medical professional (NOT Dr. Google) about your medical condition.
 The Diagnostic and Statistical Manual (DSM) of Mental Disorders contains all recognized mental disabilities.
 Ideally, it helps if your doctor is specialized in animal therapy, but it isn’t necessary.
 Any of the following licensed professionals are acceptable: